Riimu/Kit-PHPEncoder/README.md

     words, if the array keys have different lengths, then the `=>` sign is aligned in the same place on each row.
 Enabling this setting if indent is set to false does not make much sense as there are no line breaks.
+  * `setEscapeStrings($state)` defaults to true, which encodes strings using escape sequences whenever they contain ascii control characters or bytes with value of 127 or greater.
+This helps to ensure the string contents remain intact when the data is transferred or stored in a file.

 ## Floats ##